chrisdreid/single-file/README.md

 <br>

 ---
 ## Key Features
 - **Cross-Platform**: Works seamlessly on Windows, macOS, and Linux.
-- **Multiple Output Formats**: Text (`default`), Markdown, and JSON included.
-Write your own plugin for HTML, CSV, etc.
+- **Multiple Output Formats**: Built-in support for text (Default), Markdown, and JSON, with the option to create your own output plugins (HTML, CSV, or anything else).
-- **Rich Metadata**: Default fields like file size, modified date, or extension.
-Add custom metadata—e.g., MD5 checksums or base64 binary content—through plugins.
+- **Rich Metadata**: Choose from defaults like file size, modification timestamps, or line counts.
+Extend with MD5 checksums, base64-encoded binary data, or your own custom calculations.
-- **Powerful Filtering**: Use regex to include/exclude directories, files, or extensions.
+- **Selective Inclusion/Exclusion**: Filter directories, file names, or file extensions with regex patterns for precise scanning.
+- **Config-Driven**: Merge a JSON config file with CLI arguments—ideal for reproducible, team-shared workflows.
 - **Two-Phase CLI**:
-  1. **Phase 1** loads global arguments (like `--config` and `--disable-plugin`).
+- - **Phase 1** loads global arguments (like `--config` and `--disable-plugin`)
-  2. **Phase 2** merges your JSON config + plugin-specific flags into the final set of arguments.
+- - **Phase 2** merges your configurations and plugin-specific flags.
-- **Zero Dependencies**: Only Python’s Standard Library—no extra pip installs or environment constraints.
+- **Error Handling**: Ignore problematic paths or fail early—your choice.

+**No External Dependencies**
+SingleFile is proudly built using only the Python Standard Library—no additional third-party packages.
+This minimalistic approach ensures:
+1. **Zero Hassle Installation**: No extra libraries to install or maintain.
+2. **Reduced Conflicts**: Fewer version and compatibility issues.
+3. **Portable and Lightweight**: Straightforward to run on any system with Python 3 installed.

+We believe in providing a lean, self-contained solution that’s easy to integrate into diverse environments.
 <br>

 ---